Andy-Stier/advanced-ddic-explorer/README.md

 Tired of the endless window-switching and click-marathons in standard SAP `SE11`?
 This tool is a modern, high-productivity dictionary viewer designed right inside the SAP GUI using a clean, native ALV layout.

 Analyze structures, text tables, active database indices, and search helps for an UNLIMITED number of DDIC objects simultaneously.
-Fully optimized for modern SAP S/4HANA environments (e.g., complex objects like Business Partner `BUT000`).
+Fully optimized for modern SAP S/4HANA environments (e.g., complex objects like Central Business Partner `BUT000`).

 ---